short-pixel-optimizer/enable-media-replace/readme.txt

 * [Regenerate Thumbnails Advanced](https://wordpress.org/plugins/regenerate-thumbnails-advanced/) - Fast, free and simple to use plugin to regenerate the thumbnails for your site after changing a theme (for example).
 Supported & maintained by [ShortPixel](https://ShortPixel.com)

 == Changelog ==

+= 3.3.11 =

+Release date: 10th March 2020
+* Fix the crashing of certain frontend builders when the plugin is active.

+= 3.3.10 =

+Release date: 23rd February 2020
+* Fix issue with JSON encoding which was interfering with Advanced Custom Fields and other plugins

 = 3.3.9 =